East German coffee crisis

 The East German coffee crisis was a shortage of coffee in the late 1970s in East Germany caused by a poor harvest and unstable commodity prices, severely limiting the government's ability to buy coffee on the world markets.
 As a consequence, the East German government increased its engagement in Africa and Asia, exporting weapons and equipment to coffee-producing nations.

 Situation

-In 1977, East Germany experienced difficulties meeting domestic demand for coffee, a commodity that had to be purchased using Westgeld, i.e. freely convertible Western currencies that were in short supply in Eastern Bloc countries.
+In 1977, East Germany experienced difficulties meeting domestic demand for coffee, a commodity that had to be bought using Westgeld, i.e. freely convertible Western currencies that were in short supply in Eastern Bloc countries.
 The coffee crisis indirectly led to changes in the world market for coffee.
 The coffee crisis led to a reorientation of East German foreign policy as well as considerable belt-tightening.
 In particular, the East German government engaged in barter with Third World countries, exporting weapons and trucks in exchange for coffee and energy.